Speaking and Training

-Since my book came out, I’ve delivered over 180 speeches and workshops across the United States, Canada, Europe, and Australia.
+I have delivered over 200 speeches and workshops across the United States, Canada, Europe, and Australia.
 I get easily bored, so I try to make my presentations as high energy and interactive as possible.
-I love telling stories and believe they are the best ways to illustrate ideas as well as by engaging audiences to reflect on and share their own stories.
+I love telling stories and believe they are the best ways to illustrate ideas.
+My keynotes always engage audience reflection, storytelling, and movement.
 I learn a lot from every group I work with.

 Below are a few descriptions of my main topics, and I am always intrigued to explore others.
 I deliver keynotes, workshops, and even multi-day institutes on these topics.